karmugil-kalaiyarasan/imdb-react-project/README.md

 # Backend

-cd to the api/ location then run the command "npm run start" to start the backend server.
+Open a new terminal cd to the api/ location then run the command "npm run start" to start the backend server.

 # Frontend

-cd to api/frontend/ location then run the command "npm run" to start the react frontend.
+Keep the above mentioned backend running under a terminal.Now open a new terminal cd to api/frontend/ location then run the command "npm run" to start the react frontend.